-One of the most common questions I get is about hygiene and clean up before having anal sex.
-For beginners and first timers dealing with the poop factor can be challenging and a bit scary.
+One of the most common questions I get is about hygiene and cleaning up before having anal sex.
+For beginners and first-timers dealing with the poop factor can be challenging and a bit scary.
 Even with proper cleanup and even douching, things still may not come out 100% clean.
 So how can you deal with the dirtiness, even after you have taken the proper steps to prepare for sex?
 Here is a question I received recently from one of my readers:

 Thanks for checking out the site!

 Generally, I would say douching once is enough to do the trick – using an enema too much can actually remove the beneficial bacteria your body uses for digestion and can lead to diarrhea, skin irritation, and even prevent you from going to the bathroom naturally.